Even-Odd partition identities of Rogers-Ramanujan type

-So $\mu$ is a partition which is counted by $p_{2,i}(m,n-2mk)$ and the bijectivity of this transformation from $\Lambda$ to $\mu$ proves Equation (\ref{p1}). \\ \\ Now let $\Lambda:(\lambda_1 \geq \cdots \geq \lambda_m)$ be a partition which is counted by the left hand side of Equation (\ref{b1}).
-So it has not equal or consecutive parts, with $\lambda_m\geq 2k+1$ and at most $i-1$ parts equal to $2k+1.$ We send $\Lambda$ to a partition $\mu$ with the same transformation as we used to prove Equation (\ref{p1}).
-We obtain a partition of $n-2mk$ with exactly $m$ parts, at most $(i-1)$ part equal to $1$ and without equal or consecutive parts.
-So $\mu$ is a partition which is counted by $b_{2,i}(m,n-2mk).$ Obviously this transformation define a one to one correspondence between $\Lambda$ and $\mu$ and so proves Equation (\ref{b1}).
+Thus, $\Lambda$ is a partition which is counted by $ p_{2,i}^{2k+1}(m,n)$ and we have $T(\Lambda)=\mu.$ So the transformation $T$ is a bijection.
+This proves Equation (\ref{p1}). \\ \\ Now let $\Lambda:(\lambda_1 \geq \cdots \geq \lambda_m)$ be a partition which is counted by the left hand side of Equation (\ref{b1}).
+So it has not equal or consecutive parts, with $\lambda_m\geq 2k+1$ and at most $i-1$ parts equal to $2k+1.$ We send $\Lambda$ to a partition $\mu$ using again the transformation $T.$ We obtain a partition of $n-2mk$ with exactly $m$ parts, at most $(i-1)$ part equal to $1$ and without equal or consecutive parts.
+So $\mu$ is a partition which is counted by $b_{2,i}(m,n-2mk).$ Obviously the transformation $T$ defines a one to one correspondence between $\Lambda$ and $\mu$ and so proves Equation (\ref{b1}).
 Now we have:

 This last equation gives us:

 \end{proof}